alexanderluiscampino/udacity-nano-da/cr4/README.md

 ```

+This solution is short to code and easy to understand.
+However,
+complexity is O(N^2), since we are doing the look-ahead through the
+string for every letter, slightly mitigating it by the `seen` check.
+It may be more efficient to:

+* create a dict of `letter: (count, index)`: O(N)
+* loop through the dict and find key with count=1 and minimal index: O(N)

+Here, complexity would be O(2*N).

 ### Question 5 - What are underfitting and overfitting

 in the context of Machine Learning?
 How might you balance them?